Italy online poker overview

 Italy online poker laws

 According to Law no. 383/01, introduced in 2001, Agenzia delle dogane e dei Monopoli (ADM) is the sole regulator of all gambling activities in Italy.
 All forms of internet gambling are considered legal as long as the operator has an Italian gambling license or a signed business agreement with a license holder.
-Regulations pertaining to online poker tournaments and cash games are listed in the ADM Director Decree dating back to Jan.
+Regulations pertaining to real money online poker tournaments and cash games are listed in the ADM Director Decree dating back to Jan.
 10, 2011.

 What is or is not legal in Italy?